 Located on New Gower Street, and designed by Parkin Associates of Toronto.
 It was officially opened in 1970 to house municipal offices and Council Chambers.

 Completed in 1831, the building was designed by Governor Sire Thomas Cochrane.
 Government House is constructed of red sandstone quarried from Signal Hill by labourers from Scotland, and it was built with a “dry moat” surrounding it.
 Upon its completion the final cost was more than triple the original estimate!
-Government House is the residence of the Mr. John Crosbie, the present Lf.
+Government House is the residence of the Mr. Frank F. Fagan, the present Lt.
 Governor of Newfoundland and Labrador.
-For more information visit www.mun.ca/govhouse

 This simple Georgian building was begun in 1818 and finished in 1820 as the offices and quarters for the Assistant Commissary General of Fort William.
-It has been restored, furnished and decorated to the 1830 period.
+It has been restored, furnished, and decorated to the 1830 period.
 It is a Provincial Historic site and is open during the tourist season for guided tours.
-Call 709 729 6730, E-mail email@example.com, or visit the website at http:// www.gov.nf.ca

 Built in 1850, the white limestone building housed the Newfoundland legislature until 1959.
-This building was the scene of many historic events, including Newfoundland’s first bank robbery (there was a savings bank in the basement); the 1887 Jubilee Ball in honor of Queen Victoria; and several violent riots, the most recent of which was in 1932 when an angry mob tried to lynch Prime Minister Sir Richard Squires.
+This building was the scene of many historic events, including Newfoundland’s first bank robbery (there was a savings bank in the basement); the 1887 Jubilee Ball in honour of Queen Victoria; and several violent riots, the most recent of which was in 1932 when an angry mob tried to lynch Prime Minister Sir Richard Squires.
 It currently houses the Provincial Archives.
-Visit the archives online at http://www.gov.nf.ca/panl/

 Kings Beach – Harbourside Park